shaharv/docs/wiki/C++_coding_conventions.md

 ## Included headers

 - Every .cpp file should directly include the header files which are needed.
-For example, if std::string is used in the .cpp file, the header <string> should be included (and not rely on it being included by another header file).
-This rule is enforced automatically by clang-tidy’s misc-include-cleaner check.
+For example, if `std::string` is used in the .cpp file, the header `<string>` should be included (and not rely on it being included by another header file).
+This rule is enforced automatically by clang-tidy’s `misc-include-cleaner` check.
-- System headers and third-party headers should be included using <> while user (implementation) headers should be included with "".
+- System headers and third-party headers should be included using `<>` while user (implementation) headers should be included with `""`.
 The third party libraries used in the project are marked as “system” (which affect the compiler include search paths).
 - Headers should be organized in include groups according to the following convention:
   * 1. The interface header for this file, if any.
-For example, Foo.cpp should include Foo.h.
+For example, `Foo.cpp` should include `Foo.h`.
   * 2. Any headers required for the implementation, including auto-generated headers such as protobuf headers (that are not system headers or third party headers).
   * 3. API headers.
   * 4. Third party headers, such as Arrow, spdlog, etc.